karellodewijk/wottactics/README.md

 	- socket_io_servers: localhost will do for testing locally.
 But if you are hosting it, it should contain your public hostname or ip.
 Or a comma seperated list of hosts/ips for load balancing. e.g.: "socket_io_servers": "server1.wottactic.eu:80,server2.wottactic.eu:80" (IMPORTANT)
 - run "node app.js" or "sudo node app.js" (sudo because default port 80 requires elevated privileges)

-It works on both windows and linux systems.

 Login options: